Student Enrichment

 JULY

-We have additional speakers coming into the college to speak to our Sixth Form students on important issues such as, voting and how to register, and the National Citizenship Scheme.
+We have additional speakers coming into the college to speak to our post 16 students on important issues such as, voting and how to register, and the National Citizenship Scheme.

 We also offer educational trips and visits to various destinations: